Prepare for the CMO role with curriculum that blends strategic marketing management, customer-centric innovation, communication, and leadership.

 How can customer psychology drive marketing innovation?
 How can you use AI and data analytics to predict customer preferences?
 How can you unleash your team’s talent and scale marketing excellence?
 The Emerging CMO: Strategic Marketing Leadership executive education program helps you answer all this … and more.

 The academically rigorous and comprehensive curriculum in this live online program gives you exposure to cutting-edge, interdisciplinary research from almost every academic discipline at the Stanford GSB.
 You’ll engage directly with the world’s leading experts in strategy, marketing, and leadership.
 Hear from guest speakers, collaborate on business challenges with fellow marketing executives, and participate in interactive Q&A sessions with faculty.

 Below are just a few of the sessions you’ll attend as part of the program.

 Deriving Customer Insights from Data

 We live in the age of big data.
 But data do not speak for themselves.
 The story they tell needs extracting through careful analysis.
 In this session, we will discuss the possibilities, and pitfalls, that come with data-driven customer management.
-We will discuss how data can inform customer segmentation, acquisition and retention.
-We will primarily focus on how new data types and data analytic techniques help understand the social and cultural processes that mediate between product makers and their customers.
+We will discuss how data can inform customer segmentation, acquisition, and retention.
+We will primarily focus on how new data types and data analytic techniques help us understand the social and cultural processes that mediate between product makers and their customers.